Install Windows 11 using E2B and agFM onto any system

 E2B and agFM can automatically run the registry hack to skip the Windows 11 TPM\RAM\SecureBoot checks.

-1. First update to agFM v1.73 or later version (just over-write files on Partition 2 with the latest download) and also update to latest E2B v2.10 Beta or later which has the WIN11 folder support (run Make_E2B.exe as Admin and click on the Update E2B button).
+1. First update to agFM v1.73 or later version (just over-write files on Partition 2 with the latest download) and also update to latest E2B v2.10 or later which has the WIN11 folder support (run Make_E2B.exe as Admin and click on the Update E2B button).
+Download areas for latest E2B Betas

 2. Copy your Win11 ISO to the \_ISO\WINDOWS\WIN11 folder.

-Download Win 11 ISO from here.
+[or download Win 11 ISO from here.
 Select ‘Latest Dev Channel’ – Cumulative Update for Windows 11 (10.0.22000.51) (untick ‘Integrate updates’ option for faster build and download).
 The fewer Editions you tick the quicker the build – I ticked Home\Core + Pro.
-The download and build of the ISO may take a few hours or more!
+The download and build of the ISO may take a few hours or more!]Note: If you only tick one Edition, the Install.wim that is made is non-standard and does not contain an XML file.
+I suggest you include at least two Editions.]

 3. Create a .cmd text file which has the exactly the same name as the Win11 ISO file and place the following three lines of code in the .cmd file: